 Varicose vein care at Mayo Clinic

 - Your Mayo Clinic care team.
-Mayo Clinic vascular specialists work with doctors trained in skin conditions (dermatologists), imaging (radiologists), blood vessel surgery (vascular surgeons) and other care providers to diagnose and treat your condition.
+Mayo Clinic vascular specialists work with doctors trained in skin conditions (dermatologists), imaging (radiologists), blood vessel surgery (vascular surgeons) and other care healthcare professionals to diagnose and treat your condition.

 - Advanced diagnosis.
-Mayo Clinic doctors use detailed imaging tests to accurately diagnose varicose veins, including ultrasound and other tests.
+Mayo Clinic doctors use detailed imaging tests to diagnose varicose veins.
+These include ultrasound and other tests.

 - Latest treatments.
 Mayo Clinic vascular specialists have expertise in treating varicose veins with many options.
 These include liquid and foam sclerotherapy, laser surgery, endovenous thermal ablation including laser and radiofrequency treatment, vein stripping, endoscopic vein surgery, and other procedures.

 Expertise and rankings